andrew/ultimate-awesome/README.md

 - [awesome-arts](https://github.com/Spacial/awesome-arts) - Awesome Arts is a collection of arts links and stuff.
 - [Resources](https://github.com/unum-cloud/Resources) - A list of awesome resources and blogs on topics related to Unum.
 - [awesome-AML](https://github.com/wangjksjtu/awesome-AML) -  A curated list of awesome adversarial attack and defense papers.
-- [awesome-unifi](https://github.com/wolffcatskyy/awesome-unifi) - A curated list of awesome UniFi and Ubiquiti networking tools, libraries, and resources.
 - [Awesome-Vision-Language-Tracking](https://github.com/Xuchen-Li/Awesome-Vision-Language-Tracking) - A vision-language tracking paper list, articles related to visual language tracking have been documented.
 - [awesome-flux](https://github.com/yanmagale/awesome-flux) - A curated list about Flux arquitechture and your implementations.
 - [awesome-aussie](https://github.com/AdamXweb/awesome-aussie) - Curated list of Aussie (Australian) based software and services.